Search for dark photons using a multilayer dielectric haloscope equipped with a single-photon avalanche diode: Experimental setup

 The signal and temperature outputs from the SPAD are fed into the data acquisition (DAQ) system, which allows us to measure the SPAD counts and to implement a proportional–integral–derivative (PID) controller in order to regulate the temperature.

 The DAQ consists of Nuclear Instrumentation Module (NIM) standard devices.
 The N625 Quad Linear Fan In/Fan out module is used for inverting and copying signals where necessary.
 The SPAD output signal has to be inverted since the output of our circuit gives a positive edge pulse but the NIM standard works on negative edge pulses.
-A copy of the inverted signal goes into the N844 leading edge type (LTD) discriminator.
+A copy of the inverted signal goes into the N844 leading edge type discriminator (LTD).
 This discriminator provides a NIM logic high when the signal is below a set threshold (recall that signals are negative).
-The set threshold in this experiment is set to \SI{-5}{mV} which is sufficiently low to reject the baseline noise.
+The threshold in this experiment is set to \SI{-5}{mV} which is sufficiently low to reject the baseline noise.
+Since the amplitude of dark pulses (i.e.~pulses generated when no light is incident) is on the order of \SI{30}{mV}, the signal loss is completely negligible.
 The output of the discriminator goes to the N93B dual timer module and then into the N1145 Quad Scaler and Preset Counter Timer module, which counts the number of NIM logic high pulses within a given time period.

 To implement the PID controller, a Keithley multimeter is used to read the temperature from the SPAD thermistor.
 A PID script written using the PyVisa library is implemented to regulate the PID settings and record the temperature data for each run.